- | 01865 278000

 Among the antiquities, the museum houses the finest pre-dynastic Egyptian collection in Europe, featuring alongside jewellery and domestic objects a charming hippopotamus in red pottery with jaws gaping wide.
 The Arthur Evans Minoan collection is the most significant in Britain, and the museum's collection of papyri include manuscript copies of the Old and New Testaments.

-Applied arts are also well represented in the new-look Ashmolean, with a fine new display of textiles not previously available to public view, as well as collections of musical instruments, ceramics and coins.
+Applied arts are also well represented, with a fine new display of textiles not previously available to public view, as well as collections of musical instruments, ceramics and coins.

 Curiosities abound through the various museum collections, with notable objects including an Arab ceremonial dress belonging to Lawrence of Arabia, the lantern carried by Guy Fawkes during the 1605 Gunpowder Plot (part of the Ashmolean's original collection) and the death mask of Oliver Cromwell.